WebexCC/webexcc.github.io/_pages/JDS.md

 Once JDS is set up and configured, we recommend using the [JDS Contact resolver subflow](https://github.com/TeamCCEP/JDSContactResolver) to retrieve customer details into variables in existing flows.
 This allows you to do things like greet callers by name, channel switch to Email, SMS etc, and a variety of other activities based around knowing your customer.

-There is a great [postman collection](https://github.com/WebexSamples/webex-contact-center-api-samples/tree/main/customer-journey-samples/cjds-postman-example) available that gives many API's that you can use to show examples of overdue payment notifications in WxCC Agent desktop.
-You will need to set up postman with the relevant OAuth token using [this guide.](https://app.vidcast.io/share/6b54f08d-0cd2-481f-979b-c8643c1d6a13)
+There is a great <a href="https://github.com/WebexSamples/webex-contact-center-api-samples/tree/main/customer-journey-samples/cjds-postman-example" target="_blank">Postman Collection</a> available that gives many API's that you can use to show examples of overdue payment notifications in WxCC Agent desktop.
+You will need to set up postman with the relevant OAuth token using <a href="https://app.vidcast.io/share/6b54f08d-0cd2-481f-979b-c8643c1d6a13" target="_blank">this guide</a>

 ![Overdue Payment Notification](/assets/images/JDS/JDSPayments.png)